-In some instances when a large sum assured is required, an insurer will insist you undergo a medical exam before they accept your application.
+On occasions when a large sum assured is required, insurers will insist you undergo a medical exam before accepting your application.

-The large sum assured significantly increases their risk, therefore, all measures are taken to mitigate this risk by charging an appropriate premium.
+A large pay out significantly increases their risk, therefore, measures are taken to mitigate this risk by charging an appropriate premium.

-Therefore, depending on your cover amount, your likelihood of having to undergo a medical to obtain life insurance may be increased.
+Therefore, depending on the cover amount, your likelihood of having to undergo a medical to obtain life cover may be increased.

-When medical information is required it can be tempting to withhold or distort information regarding your health if it’s less than favourable.
+When medical information is required it can be tempting to withhold or distort information regarding your health.

-However, as mentioned, if an insurer believes the information you’ve disclosed is untrue or they query information upon your death, a claim could be deemed invalid if you’re found to have been dishonest.
+However, as mentioned, if an insurer believes the information you’ve disclosed is untrue or they query information upon your death, a claim can be declined.

 This could be uncovered either via your autopsy or reviewing your medical records.